walterdec/ArtChain/README.md

 The project, named Artchain, allows users to buy and sell NFTs and cryptocurrencies.
 In this way, emergent artists have the possibility to increase their reputation and their revenues, while customers can invest on them.

-Languages used: Python, HTML, CSS, Javascript
+Languages used: Python, HTML, CSS, Javascript.

 Tools used: Flask, Jinja2, SQLAlchemy